clarkk/go-api/README.md

 ```

 # go-api/errin
-Simple way to handle multiple input validating errors simultaneously and return all errors to the client
+Simple error maps for collecting and returning multiple input validation errors at once.

+Instead of returning on the first validation error, `errin` lets you collect errors for multiple fields and return them together.

+## Basic usage
 ```
 package main